hexydec/dabby/README.md

 A lightweight modular jQuery clone library built for modern browsers.

+**This project is pre-beta, make sure to test your integration with this code thoroughly before deploying**

 ## jQuery is awesome, why do I need this?

 jQuery is a great library, the API is simple yet expressive, it was most definitely ahead of it's time.
 But things have moved on a bit since its creation, browsers stick to the standards more closely, and indeed have replicated much of jQuery's functionality to the point where it is actually overkill for most projects that use it.